Ronny Nilsen

 He took part in the 2004 Olympics in Athens, 2005 World Championships in Helsinki and the 2006 European Athletics Championships in Gothenburg, but failed to get past the qualification rounds.

 Nilsen has a personal best of 84.73 m, which places him third on the Norwegian all-time list, behind Andreas Thorkildsen and Pål Arne Fagernes.
 He competed for the club IL Norna-Salhus.

-Nilsen is a graduate of the Norwegian Police University College, and for many years worked at the Sentrum politistasjon in Oslo.
-After a period as senior advisor at NAV, he found a job as the head of sport at Norges Friidrettsforbund.
+Nilsen is a graduate of the Norwegian Police University College, and for many years worked in the Oslo police force, later he was senior advisor at NAV. from 2008 to 2015 he was the head of sport at Norwegian Athletics Association.
+From March 2026 he became secretary general of the Norwegian Athletics Associacion.